outbit/ansible-docgen/README.md

 # ansible-docgen
-Generate documentation fro annotated Ansible Playbooks and Roles
+Generate documentation from annotated Ansible Playbooks and Roles